engineersCode/facultydev1/README.md

 ### Presenters

 - [Lorena A. Barba](https://lorenabarba.com) is a professor of mechanical and aerospace engineering at the George Washington University.
 Her research interests include computational fluid dynamics, biophysics, and high-performance computing.
 Barba received a PhD in aeronautics from the California Institute of Technology.
-Contact her at labarba@gwu.edu.
+Contact her at [labarba@gwu.edu](labarba@gwu.edu).

 - [Kyle Niemeyer](https://niemeyer-research-group.github.io) is an assistant professor at the Oregon State University School of Mechanical, Industrial, and Manufacturing Engineering.
 His research interests are in computational modeling for fluid mechanics, combustion and chemical kinetics, and related topics like numerical methods and parallel computing.
+Contact him at [kyle.niemeyer@oregonstate.edu](mailto:kyle.niemeyer@oregonstate.edu).
 - [Bryan Weber](https://bryanwweber.com) is assistant professor in residence and director of undergraduate studies at the University of Connecticut department of mechanical engineering.
 His research interests are in combustion of biofuels, computational analysis of reaction mechanisms for combustion, and software tools for combustion research and thermodynamics.
 Contact him at [bryan@bryanwweber.com](mailto:bryan@bryanwweber.com).
 - Guest speakers to be announced.